gregbuchholz/RuSDLem/README.md

 https://gregbuchholz.github.io/

-You will need [Emscipten](https://emscripten.org/) installed and you path updated to point to the installation (Unix-like: `source ~/emsdk/emsdk_env.sh` or on Windows: `emsdk_env.bat`).
+You will need [Emscipten](https://emscripten.org/) installed and your path updated to point to the installation (Unix-like: `source ~/emsdk/emsdk_env.sh` or on Windows: `emsdk_env.bat`).